kraunak/AndroidWork/README.md

-# Brandweb cross platform application
+# Brandweb Mobile Application

-Android and iOS application for account managment.
+A cross platform (Android and iOS) application for account managment.